jezzsantos/ServiceStack.Webhooks/README.md

 }
 ```

+Note: You can even set the `SubscriptionAccessRoles` or `SubscriptionSearchRoles` to null if you don't want to use role-based access to secure them.

 ### Subscription Store

-Subscriptons for webhooks need to be stored (`IWebhookSubscriptionStore`), once a user of your service registers a webhook (using the registration API: `POST /webhooks/subscriptions`)
+Subscriptons for webhooks need to be stored (in `IWebhookSubscriptionStore`), once a user of your service subscribes to a webhook (using the API: `POST /webhooks/subscriptions`)

-You specify your store by registering it in the IOC container.
+You specify your own store by registering it in the IOC container.
-If you specify no store, the default `MemoryWebhookSubscriptionStore` will be used, but beware that your subscriptions will be lost whenever your service is restarted.
+If you specify no store, the default `MemoryWebhookSubscriptionStore` will be used, which is fine for testing, but beware that your subscriptions will be lost whenever your service is restarted.

 ```
 public override void Configure(Container container)